Claudjos/agave/README.md

 The main motivation behind the development of the project comes from the curiosity to learn more about network protocols and vulnerabilities.
 Agave is a byproduct of learning-by-doing.

+## Note/TODOs
+At the moment the main goal is to add new models for protocols to the package *core*.
+For each protocol I'm adding some PoC scripts, but I don't know what to do with them yet.

 ## Usage of the CLI scripts